buriburisuri/ByteNet/README.md

-# ByteNet - Machine Translation
+# ByteNet - Fast Neural Machine Translation
 A tensorflow implementation of French-to-English machine translation using DeepMind's ByteNet from the paper [Nal et al's Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099).
-This paper proposed the fancy method which replaced the traditional RNNs with conv1d dilated and causal conv1d, and they attained state-of-the-art performance on character-level language modeling.
+This paper proposed the fancy method which replaced the traditional RNNs with conv1d dilated and causal conv1d, and they achieved fast training and state-of-the-art performance on character-level translation.

 The architecture ( from the paper )
 <p align="center">